 - 1. The County shall deduct from the wages of those employees who are members of the Association and pay over to the proper officers of the Association any monies which the Association advises may be due it from such members, provided that the employee who is a member of the Association has individually and voluntarily authorized such deductions to be made. - 2.
 The County agrees not to honor any check off authorizations or dues deduction authorizations executed by any employee in the bargaining unit in favor of any other labor organization or organization representing employees for purposes of negotiation for wages, hours, and working conditions, and other fringe benefits for its members unless otherwise authorized by the Local Government Employee-Management Relations Board. - 3.
 The Association agrees to indemnify, defend and hold the County harmless against any and all claims or suits that may arise out of or by reason of action taken by the County in reliance upon any authorization cards submitted by the Association to the County.
 The Association agrees to refund to the County any amounts paid to it in error on account of the payroll deduction provision upon presentation of proper evidence of error or mistake. - 4.
 The Association will certify to Clark County Human Resources, in writing, the current rate of membership dues.
 The County will be notified of any change in the rate of membership dues 30 days prior to having to make the change to the payroll deduction.
 Dues shall be remitted per pay period to the Association by Clark County.
-Along with the remittance, the County will provide the Association, in electronic format, a listing of the bargaining unit employees with social security numbers and the dues amount paid.
+Along with the remittance, the County will provide the Association, in electronic format, a listing of the bargaining unit employees with employee identification numbers and the dues amount paid.
 The Association will advise the County when employees elect to withdraw membership.
+The County will stop dues deductions within 30 days after receipt of notification from the Association.
+The County shall provide the Association, in an electronic format, on a monthly basis, a listing of the bargaining unit employees, with employee identification numbers, that are newly hired, rehired, transferred from the department, or have separated from the County.

-The County will stop dues deductions within 30 days after receipt of notification from the Association. - 5.
-The County will not be required to honor for any month's deduction any authorizations that are delivered to it later than seven (7) days prior to the second payday of the month.
+5. The County will not be required to honor for any month's deduction any authorizations that are delivered to it later than seven (7) days prior to the second payday of the month.